aiven/devportal/docs/products/flink/getting-started.rst

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.

 2. On the *Services* page, click **Create a new service**.

-   This opens a new page with the available service options.

 3. Select the main properties for your service: